rails/rails/guides/source/form_helpers.md

 WARNING: You must pass the name of an instance variable, i.e. `:person` or `"person"`, not an actual instance of your model object.

 Rails provides helpers for displaying the validation errors associated with a model object.
-These are covered in detail by the "Active Record Validations and Callbacks":./active_record_validations_callbacks.html#displaying-validation-errors-in-the-view guide.
+These are covered in detail by the [Active Record Validations and Callbacks](./active_record_validations_callbacks.html#displaying-validation-errors-in-the-view) guide.

 ### Binding a Form to an Object